blazium-engine/blazium-docs/getting_started/step_by_step/scripting_first_script.rst

 instructions.

 .. note:: Notice how ``_process()``, like ``_init()``, starts with a leading
           underscore.
-By convention, Godot's virtual functions, that is to say, built-in functions you can override to communicate with the engine, start with an underscore.
+By convention, Blazium's virtual functions, that is to say, built-in functions you can override to communicate with the engine, start with an underscore.